A Chiral ${\Lambda}$-$\mathfrak{bms}_4$ Symmetry of AdS$_4$ Gravity: Introduction

 The boundary conditions that we employ in this paper form a subset of Neumann boundary conditions \cite{Compere:2008us}.
 We consider locally AdS$_4$ solutions for which the components associated with the holographic stress tensor go to zero and the boundary metric is conformally flat \cite{Skenderis:1999nb}.\footnote{The necessary and sufficient condition for $d=3$ boundary metric to be conformally flat is the vanishing Cotton tensor.} Because the boundary metric is conformally flat, these solutions are referred to as asymptotically AdS$_4$ solutions in the literature \cite{Marolf:2012vvz, Poole:2018koa}.
 We obtain an infinite-dimensional algebra of asymptotic symmetries associated with these solutions after imposing chiral boundary conditions consistent with a well-defined variational principle.
 We denote this algebra by chiral $\Lambda$-$\mathfrak{bms}_4$.
+The chiral $\Lambda$-$\mathfrak{bms}_4$ is a Lie algebroid and in the flat space limit it reduces to the chiral $\mathfrak{bms}_4$ algebra \eqref{comm}.
 Furthermore, the resultant chiral locally AdS$_4$ solutions that we obtained are in a specific form such that in the flat space limit $(l \rightarrow \infty$, where $l$ is the AdS length), one obtains chiral locally flat solutions derived in \cite{Gupta:2021cwo}.
-The chiral $\Lambda$-$\mathfrak{bms}_4$ is a Lie algebroid and in the flat space limit it reduces to the chiral $\mathfrak{bms}_4$ algebra \eqref{comm}.
+We further argue that the charges associated with this chiral $\Lambda$-$\mathfrak{bms}_4$ symmetry algebra have to be line integral and show that they obey a $\mathcal W$-algebra isomorphic to one of the quasi-superconformal algebra of \cite{Romans:1990ta}.
 The following are the main results of this paper : \begin{itemize} \item We obtain locally AdS$_4$ solutions parameterised by six holomorphic functions $\{J_{a}(z), T(z),G_{s}(z)\}~~a \in \{0,\pm 1\}, s \in \{\pm \frac{1}{2}\}$ with the algebra of the residual diffeomorphisms being a Lie algebroid.
-These diffeomorphisms induce non-trivial transformations on the holomorphic functions similar to currents in a $2d$ CFT. \item We postulate a line integral charge as that of $2d$ chiral CFT and derive the operator product expansions (OPEs) between the currents (of the previous paragraph) such that they produce the same variations of these currents.
-These OPEs (and the mode commutation relations obtained from them) give us the semi-classical limit of a $\mathcal{W}$-algebra. \item We derive the quantum version of the aforementioned $\mathcal{W}$-algebra in a $2d$ CFT by imposing Jacobi identities on the commutators of the modes of the chiral (quasi-) primaries, a method developed by Nahm et al. (\cite{Blumenhagen:1990jv} and references therein) as an equivalent implementation of constraints from OPE associativity \cite{Belavin:1984vu}.\footnote{See \cite{DiFrancesco:1997nk}, \cite{Blumenhagen:2009zz} and also the comprehensive review \cite{Thielemans:1994er} of everything to do with OPEs.} We denote this algebra by $ \mathcal{W}(2;(3/2)^2,1^3)$ and show that in the semi-classical limit with proper identification of parameters, this algebra matches with the chiral $\mathcal{W}$-algebra symmetry of AdS$_4$ gravity alluded to above. \item The full commutator algebra of $ \mathcal{W}(2;(3/2)^2,1^3)$ that we derive in this paper is given as follows,
+These diffeomorphisms induce non-trivial transformations on the holomorphic functions which are similar to currents in a $2d$ chiral CFT. \item We postulate a line integral charge from AdS$_4$ gravity and obtain the operator product expansions (OPEs) between the currents (of the previous paragraph) which produce the variations of these currents.
+These OPEs (and the mode commutation relations obtained from them) satisfy a $\mathcal{W}$-algebra in a semi-classical limit. \item We derive the quantum version of this aforementioned $\mathcal{W}$-algebra using tools of $2d$ chiral CFT by imposing Jacobi identities on the commutators of the modes of the chiral (quasi-) primaries, a method developed by Nahm et al. (\cite{Blumenhagen:1990jv} and references therein) as an equivalent implementation of constraints from OPE associativity \cite{Belavin:1984vu}.\footnote{See \cite{DiFrancesco:1997nk}, \cite{Blumenhagen:2009zz} and also the comprehensive review \cite{Thielemans:1994er} of everything to do with OPEs.} We denote this quantum algebra by $ \mathcal{W}(2;(3/2)^2,1^3)$ and show that in the semi-classical limit with proper identification of parameters, this algebra matches with the chiral $\mathcal{W}$-algebra obtained from AdS$_4$ gravity. \item The full commutator algebra of $ \mathcal{W}(2;(3/2)^2,1^3)$ is given as follows,